mlc-ai/mlc-llm/docs/install/index.rst

 Option 1.
 Prebuilt Package
 ==========================

-To help our community to use Apache TVM Unity, a nightly prebuilt developer package is providedd with everything packaged.
+To help our community to use Apache TVM Unity, a nightly prebuilt developer package is provided with everything packaged.
 Please visit the installation page for installation instructions: https://mlc.ai/package/.

 **Set up $TVM_HOME after installation.** This environment variable is not used by TVM itself but by downstream applications like `MLC LLM <https://mlc.ai/mlc-llm>`_, and thus it would be more convenient to set it up earlier: